AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 2 Contracting party

-(1) In case of doubt, the contracting party of the accommodation provider is the customer, even if
+(1) In case of doubt, the customer shall be deemed the contracting party of the accommodation provider, even if

-he has ordered or co-ordered for other named persons.
+he has made the reservation or co-reservation for other named persons.

 (2) Persons making use of the accommodation are guests within the meaning of the